Azure-Samples/MachineLearningSamples-BiomedicalEntityExtraction/code/ReadMe.md

 * Azure Machine Learning Workbench with a created workspace.
 See [installation guide](quick-start-installation.md).

 ### Azure services
 * To run this scenario with Spark cluster, provision [Azure HDInsight Spark cluster](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apache-spark-jupyter-spark-sql) (Spark 2.1 on Linux (HDI 3.6)) for scale-out computation.
-To process the full amount of MEDLINE abstracts discussed below, We recommend having a cluster with:
+To process the full amount of MedLine abstracts discussed below, we recommend having a cluster with:
     * a head node of type [D13_V2](https://azure.microsoft.com/en-us/pricing/details/hdinsight/)
     * at least four worker nodes of type [D12_V2](https://azure.microsoft.com/en-us/pricing/details/hdinsight/).